timsutton/python-macadmin-tools/README.md

 * [Python-JSS](https://github.com/sheagcraig/python-jss) - Library that allows administrators to interact with a JSS using Python.
 Included with JSSImporter.
 * [vserv](https://github.com/chilcote/vserv) - Service to monitor one or more vmx path[s] and restart the vmx[s] if necessary.
 * [warranty](https://github.com/chilcote/warranty) - Another warranty information retrieval script.
-* Xcode Cocoa-Python Templates - Xcode templates for Cocoa-Python development: [Xcode 6](https://github.com/gregneagle/Xcode6CocoaPythonTemplates), [Xcode 5](https://github.com/gregneagle/Xcode5CocoaPythonTemplates), [Xcode 4](https://github.com/gregneagle/Xcode4CocoaPythonTemplates).
+* [Xcode Cocoa-Python Templates](https://github.com/gregneagle/Xcode6CocoaPythonTemplates) - Xcode 6 templates for Cocoa-Python development: Also [Xcode 5](https://github.com/gregneagle/Xcode5CocoaPythonTemplates), [Xcode 4](https://github.com/gregneagle/Xcode4CocoaPythonTemplates).
 * [py-gsxws](https://github.com/filipp/py-gsxws) - Library for communicating with Apple's GSX API
 * [SimplePySSH](https://github.com/robperc/SimplePySSH) - Module for executing and reading output from simple shell commands on remote machines via SSH using only built-in modules.
-* [precache] (https://github.com/krypted/precache) - Used to cache available Apple updates into an OS X Server running the Caching Service.
+* [precache](https://github.com/krypted/precache) - Used to cache available Apple updates into an OS X Server running the Caching Service.

 ## Scripts and gists